How to Buy an HDB Flat in Singapore: 2026 Guide | Nexus

 CPF grants EHG up to S$120,000 EHG + CHG + PHG up to S$230,000

-BTO suits buyers who can wait and want maximum subsidy.
-Resale suits buyers who need to move soon, want a specific estate, or earn above the BTO ceiling.
+BTO works if you can wait and want the biggest subsidy.
+Resale works if you need to move soon, have your heart set on a particular estate, or earn above the BTO ceiling.

 03